What is a Valuer Nomination?

-Many leases contain a clause under which if the parties cannot reach agreement on rent reviews, then the Chair (formerly called a President) of one of the API’s State/Territory offices (formerly called Divisions) is requested to make a nomination of a determining valuer.
+Many leases contain a clause under which if the parties cannot reach an agreement on rent reviews, then the Chair (formerly called a President) of one of the API’s State/Territory offices (formerly called Divisions) is requested to make a nomination of a determining valuer.

 An API Chair may also be requested to make nominations for non-rent review or capital valuation matters such as for Family Law Court matters, deceased estates or compensation.

 Information Required for Nominations

 Before a nomination is made the following information is required:

 - An API State/Territory Chair Nomination Form must be completed.
 Different forms exist for different requests:

 - Copies of any of the documents requested on page 3 of the API State/Territory Chair Nomination Form

 - agreement to the Terms of Conditions of the service on page 3 of the API State/Territory Chair Nomination Form